The Ecclesiological Society

 St Erkenwald's in cyberspace, following its demolition in 1995.

-Phil Draper's fine site, packed with enthusiasm and good churches.
+Phil Draper's fine site, packed with enthusiasm and good

-of the Rope cousins
+glass of the Rope cousins

 An excellent site about these two lady stained glass artists, who worked throughout much of the twentieth century, with their roots in the Arts and Crafts movement.
 Sit down quietly, and take time to enjoy this site; there is much to see.